angeldollface/chico/README.markdown

 ## ABOUT

 Since I like numbers and I like Rust, I thought I'd port a library that I wrote in [Javascript](https://github.com/angeldollface/zeppo) and [Dart](https://github.com/angeldollface/harpo) to Rust.
 These three projects all have one thing in common: They all provide simple methods to convert between numbers of different bases.
 These bases are 2, 10, and 16.
-Enjoy! :heart_on_fire: *Nota bene: I like the Marx brothers.*
+Enjoy! *Nota bene: I like the Marx brothers.*

 ## INSTALLATION